sourcebots/labs/electronics/sections/circuits.md

 # Introduction to Circuit Construction and Testing
 This section of the lab aims to equip you with the skills you need to construct circuits for your robot.
-In its most simple form, a circuit provides a path for current to flow from a voltage source to ground, usually doing some useful work on the way.
+In its most simple form, a circuit provides a path for current to flow, usually doing some useful work on the way.

 ## Constructing Circuits
 ### Breadboards